Dating Bipolar: Don’t Ask Me No Questions, I’ll Tell You No Lies – Part 1

 HeyArentYouAprilHunter: Shit.
 Yeah, I got some of those, too.
 “Why are you even on here??”
 Um…the same reason you are?
-In my nearly fifteen years in the wrestling business, I’ve dated a grand total of three wrestlers.
+In my twenty years in the wrestling business, I’ve dated a grand total of three wrestlers.
 Before that, I was still in the entertainment business with fitness and modeling and dated mostly “civilians”.
 One of the wrestlers I dated was also an actor; the attention we got just walking through an airport or standing in line for a coffee was ridiculous.
 We couldn’t go anywhere without people stopping to talk or snap photos.
 He seemed unfazed by the attention.
 I hated it.
 When I’m not April Hunter, I am not April Hunter.

 I even got an email from a guy who went to the same college as I in Pennsylvania.
 Small world.

 “I’ve always liked smart women but it’s been an expensive hobby.”
 Javier Bardem in The Counselor

 Chemistry isn’t compatibility.
 Chemistry is when you physically click together, regardless of how good or bad you are for one another.
 Compatibility is generally sharing the same values and balancing each other out.
 That can occur without chemistry.